Abhilash107/Python/ML/notes.md

 incorrectly classified as other digits and a 39 indicating that 39 images were correctly classified.
 So the recall for the digit 8 is 39/44 or 0.89.
 • f1-score—This is the average of the precision and the recall.
 • support—The number of samples with a given expected value.
 For example, 50 samples were labeled as 4s, and 38 samples were labeled as 5s.

+## K-Fold Cross-Validation

+- K-fold cross-validation enables you to use all of your data for both training and testing, to get a better sense of how well your model will make predictions for new data by repeatedly training and testing the model with different portions of the dataset.

+- K-fold cross-validation splits the dataset into k equal-size folds (this k is unrelated to k in the k-nearest neighbors algorithm).
+You then repeatedly train your model with k – 1 folds and test the model with the remaining fold.

+- Function cross_val_score returns an array of accuracy scores—one for each fold.

+### Running Multiple Models to Find the Best One
+  ***It’s difficult to know in advance which machine learning model(s) will perform best for a given dataset, especially when they hide the details of how they operate from their users.
+For this reason, you should run multiple models to determine which is the best for your study.***

+- Q. You should choose the best estimator before performing your machine learning study. **Answer: False.**

+### Hyperparameter Tuning
+- Hyperparameters are set before using the algorithm to train your model.
+In  real-world machine learning studies.

+- To determine the best value for k in the kNN algorithm, try different values of k then compare the estimator’s performance with each.

+- The following loop creates KNeighborsClassifiers with odd k values from 1 through 19 (again, we use odd k values in kNN to avoid ties) and performs k-fold cross-validation on each.

+***The default hyperparameter values make it easy for you to test estimators quickly.
+In real-world machine learning studies, you’ll want to use hyperparameter tuning to choose hyperparameter values that produce the best possible predictions.***